 Ingredients: Wild harvested Tongkat Ali (Longjack)

 Forms: Two ounces of powder or 60 vegetable capsules (550-600 mg).

 How to use:

 Powder: Traditional preparation is to infuse one tablespoon into a tea.
-You may also take one tsp of dried powder in 8 oz. of favorite juice or smoothie, two times a day.
+You may also take 1/2 tsp of dried powder in 8 oz. glass of favorite juice or smoothie once a day.

 The gel caps we use are Vegicaps (vegetable) and are all-natural.
 No Animal By-Products, Starch Free, Wheat Free, Dairy Free, Preservative Free, Ethylene Oxide, and Sulfite FREE!